AdaCore/spark2014/docs/lrm/source/mapping-spec.rst

 Once the own variable has a type it can be used in a SPARK 2005 proof context.

-A state abstraction in |SPARK| does not have a type.
+A state abstraction in SPARK 2014 does not have a type.
 Instead, an Ada type to represent the abstract state is declared.
 A function which has the state abstraction as a global item is then declared which returns an object of the type.
 This function may have the same